 "I'm pursuing life," said Dennis Castellano, of Nutley.
 Castellano has a kind of brain cancer called astrocytoma; his doctors gave him 2 1/2 months to live two years ago, he said.

 "When they could no longer help me I took it to prayer," he said.

-The New Jersey bill is similar to laws already in place in Montana, Oregon, Vermont and Washington.
+The New Jersey legislation is similar to laws in Montana, Oregon, Vermont and Washington.

 The issue came to light after 29-year-old Brittany Maynard ended her life in November under an Oregon law that permits the terminally ill to choose when to die.

 Senate President Steve Sweeney, who controls the Senate agenda, said the measure could offer the terminally ill a "dignified way to die."